How to Get an Insurance Consultancies Business License in Dubai

 Step 5 - Lease office space: Select a flexi-desk, serviced office, or dedicated unit within the free zone.

-Step 6 - Pay fees and receive your licence: Upon payment of applicable fees, the Business Licence is issued.
+Step 6 - Pay fees and receive your license: Upon payment of applicable fees, the Business License is issued.

-Step 7 - Open a corporate bank account: Approach UAE-based banks with your licence, incorporation documents, and shareholder details.
+Step 7 - Open a corporate bank account: Approach UAE-based banks with your license, incorporation documents, and shareholder details.

 Step 8 - Apply for visas: Process residence visas for shareholders, directors, and employees as required.